 Dear Kristy: What are Challenges YOU Face as a Recruiter?

 Dear Kristy, I’m an HR manager and I have to be honest, recruiting is one of my least favorite parts of the job.
 Yet here you are, doing it full-time, on a daily basis!
 What are some challenges YOU face in your recruiting efforts, and how do you overcome them?
 I hope hearing some of […]

-Dear Kristy: Where Should I Look for Candidates?
+Dear Kristy: What Questions Should I Ask New Candidates?

 Dear Kristy, Thank you for all the great advice you’re providing in your blogs!
 I was especially interested in the one you wrote about compensation, and what candidates today are looking for in new jobs.
 Now, I have a question for you.
 Before inviting candidates in for a formal, in-person interview, I like to have […]

 Dear Kristy: What Questions Should I Not Ask During An Interview?